bgarreth/basic-auth-bug/README.md

 - Go to the amplify app and click on the "run build" button
 - Usually the first time the deployments works.
 - Try changing something like the app description in the pipeline-stack.ts to trigger a cloudformation update.
 And commit this change and push it.
 It should trigger the amplify build.
-- And you can trigger the codepipeline to update the infra.
+- And you can trigger the codepipeline to update the infra (after the amplify build succeeds).
 - It breaks.
 Try logging in to your amplify url with username "hello" and password "awssupport"